-Mudloggers monitor and record drilling activity, providing information about the well status during the extraction of oil or gas.
+As a mudlogger, you'll monitor and record drilling activity, providing information about the well status during the extraction of oil or gas.

-They use a range of equipment and laboratory techniques, such as binocular microscopes, ultraviolet fluorescence and thin section analysis to create mud logs showing a geological record of the site being drilled.
+You'll use a range of equipment and laboratory techniques, such as binocular microscopes, ultraviolet fluorescence and thin section analysis to create mud logs showing a geological record of the site being drilled.

 Drilling parameters that are monitored include:

-- speed of rotation;
+- speed of rotation

-- rate of penetration;
+- rate of penetration

-- oil and gas shows (whether oil or gas is present);
+- oil and gas shows (whether oil or gas is present)

-- pit levels;
+- pit levels

-- cutting rate;
+- cutting rate

 - mud-flow rate.